IHU-Art-Portal/theatrical-plays-api-v2/README.md

 |---------|--------------------|
 | **GET** | `/api/user/verify` |

-Use this method to verify an account. ✅
+Use this method to verify your email address. ✅

 | Parameter  | Type            | Description                      |
 |------------|-----------------|----------------------------------|